littlewhywhat/playing-with-shifts/README.md

 You can change DIFF variable in both shell scripts to usual `diff` that is usually installed by default

-To run both tests you can use the following command:
+To run all tests you can use the following command:

 `make test`